the space beneath every thought.

 embody

-turning insight into action — not impulsively, but after silence has stress-tested it. moving from stillness with precision, not guesswork.
+insight is turned into action — not impulsively, but after it has been tested in stillness. movement from silence is precise, not guesswork.

 what is needed for the journey?